-- Using unauthorized materials during assignments, quizzes or tests. - Copying from another student or allowing another student to copy your work. - Plagiarizing or submitting work that is not your own. - Collaborating on assignments when not permitted by the instructor.
+- Using unauthorized materials during assignments, quizzes or tests (this includes using Quizlet and other websites that have direct test/quiz answers). - Copying from another student or allowing another student to copy work - Plagiarizing or submitting work that is not your own (this includes any form of AI that is not cited). - Collaborating on assignments when not permitted by the instructor.